diegowrhasta/linux-corner-docs/linux-corner/README.md

     to through Service Account credentials.
     - As a final security measure, we make sure of deleting the temporal `json` file we dumped our secret's text to.

+### Cache Cleanup Pipeline

+Because we are leveraging github actions and their pre-built actions for setup, we have caches being saved into the repository.
+A good practice is to do the **house keeping and delete caches that are old and no longer needed** since they contain dependencies that are no longer the ones for the new version of the project.
+You can read the github action at `/.github/workflows/cache-cleanup`.yml.
+But in short this leverages the _GitHub API_ in order to query for the caches of the repository, and it will **only keep up the latest one**, all previous caches will be deleted.
+This is a _CRON_, it will always run at 00:00 **every day.**

+**_NOTE:_** Something interesting that Github does is to turn off these **CRON** type of actions if a repository **hasn't been active** for a while (around 60 days).

 ## Deploying manually